ROCm/HIP/docs/reference/kernel_language.md

 ## Cooperative Groups Functions

 Cooperative groups is a mechanism for forming and communicating between groups of threads at a granularity different than the block.
-This feature was introduced in Cuda 9.
+This feature was introduced in CUDA 9.

 HIP supports the following kernel language cooperative groups types or functions.